Skip to main content

 An effective FMCG customer loyalty strategy begins with commercial objectives, not programme mechanics.
 Before deciding whether to use receipt scanning or on-pack codes, before choosing a reward catalogue, before briefing creative, you need to know what success looks like.

-Is the primary goal growing your registered consumer database for future CRM activation?
-Is it driving trial of a new product variant?
-Is it defending market share in a category where a competitor is running a competing promotion?
+Growing your registered consumer database for future CRM activation is one possible goal.
+Driving trial of a new product variant is another.
+Defending market share against a competitor's own promotion is a third.
 Each objective shapes the programme differently.

 Once objectives are clear, the strategy should address four things: the acquisition mechanic (how you get consumers to register), the retention mechanic (how you keep them engaged beyond the first purchase), the data strategy (what you will collect, how you will store it, and how you will use it), and the measurement framework (how you will know whether the programme is delivering commercial value).